-(1) The 1997 Omnibus Stock Plan of Charles & Colvard, Ltd. includes an "evergreen" or "replenishment" formula which provides that the number of sales authorized for issuance may be increased from time to time to 20% of the authorized and issued shares of Common Stock less the number of shares granted under the 1996 Stock Option Plan of C3, Inc. or any other prior stock plan.
-The shares shown in column (C) may be the subject of awards other than options, warrants or rights under the 1997 Omnibus Plan.
+(1) The 1997 Omnibus Stock Plan of Charles & Colvard, Ltd. (formerly known as C3, Inc.) includes an "evergreen" or "replenishment" formula which provides that the number of shares authorized for issuance may be increased from time to time to 20% of the authorized and issued shares of Common Stock less the number of shares granted under the 1996 Stock Option Plan of Charles & Colvard, Ltd., (formerly known as C3, Inc.) or any other prior stock plan.
+The shares shown in column (C) may be the subject of awards other than options, warrants or rights under the 1997 Omnibus Stock Plan.